 - A substance which causes mutations

-Op-eds This type of article has traditionally appeared in the section devoted to 'opinion' rather than news, and usually on the page opposite to the major editorial (hense the name).
-Many of these are unsolicited, so a large corporation (able to pay top-writers and get celebrity names on the article's by-line), has a good chance of planting numerous articles every year on compliant newspapers.
+This type of article has traditionally appeared in the section devoted to 'opinion' rather than news, and usually on the page opposite to the major editorial (hense the name).
+Many of these are unsolicited, so a large corporation which is able to pay top-writers and get celebrity names on the article's by-line has a good chance of planting numerous articles every year on compliant newspapers.
 The only real requirement is that they don't look like they are selling a message.
 Many PR agencies and lobby-shop specialise in this sort of misuse of the media.

 - irregular articles in newspapers

-P&P industries Tobacco was a pariah industry in the 1970 and 80ss -- no other companies wanted to associate with it.
+Tobacco was a pariah industry in the 1970 and 80's -- no other companies wanted to associate with it.
 The chemical and mining (asbestos) industries generally blamed tobacco for the growing cancer and CHD rates, and they returned the favor.
-Each concentrated on pointing at the other.
+Each concentrated on pointed accusations at the other.
 However the need for product-liability legal reform ('tort-reform') and the rise of environmentalism brought them together into a number of well-funded P&P coalitions, since they now had common enemies to attack.

 - Poisoning and Polluting industries